natecdr/tuttut/README.md

 ## Expected results

-If there is no error, this is the kind of result you are expecting to get :
+This is the kind of result you are expecting to get :

 ```text
 E ||----------------3----|5----5--------------|1----1----0----0----|--------------------|------3----1----1----|0----0--------------|------3----1----1----|0----0--------------|----------------3----|5----5--------------|1----1----0----0----|--------------------|